Emergency Calling (E911)

 });

 The address is validated synchronously.
-If it doesn't match a valid civic address, the call returns a validation error with suggestions.
+If it can't be matched to a valid civic address, the call rejects with a validation error.

 Requirements